 The residence requirement for master's degree students is that each student must spend at least one academic year registered for full-time credits (9-12 in the fall followed by 9-12 in the spring) at Washington University.
 Any exceptions to this requirement must be approved by the dean of the Graduate School.
 All daytime programs prefer that students remain full-time and in residence throughout their work toward the degree.

 The thesis topic is subject to approval by the student's faculty adviser and by the chair of the degree program.
 As soon as the thesis topic has been approved, but no later than six months before the thesis defense is likely to occur, students should submit the Title, Scope, and Procedure form to the Graduate School.
 It must be signed by the three-member committee before whom the student will defend the thesis, and by the chair of the degree program.
 At least three members of the thesis committee must be Washington University faculty; at least two of them must be appointed in the student's degree program; and at least two of them (not necessarily the same two) must be tenured or tenure-track, including the committee chair or co-chair.
-Exceptions must be approved by the dean of the Graduate School or his or her designee.
+Exceptions must be approved by the dean of the Graduate School or their designee.

 A Master's Thesis Guide and a Template, which give instructions regarding the format of the thesis, are available on the Graduate School's Policies and Guides page; both should be read carefully at every stage of thesis preparation.